beluga02/numerical-calculus/README.md

 # numerical-calculus
-Exercises and Project related to the subject of Numerical Calculus
+Exercises and Project related to the subject of Numerical Calculus that I participated in university.